 A damaged tug fender isn't just a cosmetic issue—it's a critical safety and operational risk.
 From reduced impact absorption to potential hull damage, a compromised fender can lead to costly downtime and repairs.
-Understanding your repair options is essential for maintaining operational efficiency.
+Understanding your boat fender repair options is essential for maintaining operational efficiency.
 This guide from Tonly, a leading tug fender manufacturer, outlines four common approaches to managing fender damage, helping you decide between a quick fix and a professional solution.

 Not all damage requires a full replacement.
 Use the following guide to determine the most cost-effective and safe action for your tugboat fendering system: